thomaspernet/VAT_rebate_quality_china/02_data_analysis/00_analysis/03_analysis_table_4_POC/00_empirical_industry_characteristics.md

 ---

 <!-- #region kernel="SoS" -->
-# POC replicate table 2 of the previous paper by analysis the type of countries, goods and cities
+# POC replicate table 4 of the previous paper by subsetting according to industry characteristics

 # Objective(s)